Copyright & Fair Use

 Copyright protects an author’s original creations from being used by others without permission.

 Almost everything in print or online is protected by copyright.
-Copyrighted works include books, articles, photographs, movies, blog posts, works of art, music and more.
-Copyrights are given automatically in the US from the time a work is written down or created in a fixed form.
-Copyright means that the author or creator has exclusive rights to decide how others may use or distribute their works.
+This includes books, articles, photographs, artwork, videos, music and more.
+Copyrights are given automatically in the US and give the author or creator exclusive rights to decide how others may use or distribute their works.

 The information here is a brief overview.
 For more information on copyright, refer to: